-How can Gods and Goddesses, which are usually formulated as having forms, personalities and stories, be a manifestation of Impersonal Being, Power and Existence?
-If we look deeply, we see that their forms and personalities are but symbols of something beyond form and personality, reflecting universal verities.
+How can Gods and Goddesses, which are usually presented as having forms, personalities and stories, be a manifestation of Impersonal Being, Power and Existence?
+If we look deeply, we see that their forms and personalities are symbols of something beyond form and personality, reflecting universal verities.
 That is why their forms and personalities are extraordinary, supernatural and multifaceted, imbued with mystery, magic and deep philosophical implications.

 Vedic Devatas appear as forces of nature and light, while the Puranic Devatas are more anthropomorphic in form and appearance.
 Yet this is but the surface of multidimensional meanings.